 5 Steps to Design an Effective Sales Training Program

 Every organization has different objectives when it comes to selling its services or products, some prefer to directly make more sales while others might focus on increasing their awareness.
 Making your sales team aware of these objectives beforehand is always a good choice because they shouldn’t be left clueless about what they are trying to achieve.
-Design your training programs in such a way that it supports your training objectives and assess the workforce on the basis of pre-defined KPIs throughout your training sessions so that you can see who’s underperforming and who’s putting extra work out there.
+Design your training programs in such a way that it supports your training objectives and assess the workforce based on pre-defined KPIs throughout your training sessions so that you can see who’s underperforming and who’s putting extra work out there.

 2. Recognize the Performance Gaps

-When you have set up your performance indicators, start assessing the performances and look out for the weaknesses with the help of learning analytics and personalized reports.
+When you have set up your performance indicators, start assessing the performances and looking out for the weaknesses with the help of learning analytics and personalized reports.
 They can be generated in almost every modern LMS if your training program is eLearning based, or else there are external apps to feed your data and the reports are generated.
 These reports can help you understand the aspects you need to work on, whether at an individual level or for a whole team.
 Once the weaknesses are clarified and assessed properly, you can make changes in your training sessions according to the reports and fill up the performance gaps.

 3. Ensure The Training Resources Are Available Remotely